 The job where you have been working must match with qualifications gained in Germany.

-Permanent residence permit for highly qualified professionals
+PR for highly qualified professionals

 There are even some cases when a permanent residence permit can be obtained without the need to live previously in Germany.
 However, it’s only possible in individual cases and for highly qualified professionals.